toby-marks/tobyblog/content/posts/2019-02-20-bird-and-the-bee.md

 {{< youtube GH4Fjw8CYzU >}}

-I hope you like this stuff as much as I do.
+Do you need a drink and a quick decision?
+Probably not.
+Anyway, I hope you like this stuff as much as I do.